esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

    A collection of :class:`pygmo.island` form an :class:`~pygmo.archipelago`, you can skip this tutorial and follow directly the tutorial ":ref:`py_tutorial_using_archipelago`" in case you are happy with the defualt choices pygmo will do for you to parallelize your tasks via the :class:`~pygmo.archipelago`.

-WeLet us start by instantiating an island.
+We start by instantiating an island.

 .. doctest::